It is grown as an evergreen ornamental plant in gardens and as an attractive houseplant in the USDA hardiness zone 11 in a temperate climate.

 - Kudu Lily

-Adeniums are well-liked as a low-maintenance, potting plant with beautiful flowers in shades of white, pink, magenta, and red with a prominent margin and white center grew as a bonsai.
+Adeniums are well-liked as low-maintenance potting plants with beautiful flowers in shades of white, pink, magenta, and red with a prominent margin and white center that grow as bonsai or specimens.

 While you might be tempted to bring this beauty home, you might have to rethink it if you have small children or pets in your house since they’re poisonous plants.

 The Adenium, aka Desert Rose, is included in the list of plants considered dangerously toxic to humans, dogs, cats, and horses.

 The plant is known to contain potent toxins, which, if ingested in large amounts, can turn out to be lethal.